Job Processing on the Linux-Cluster

 The following decision matrix provides assistance in making the right choice.

-Decision matrix to select the appropriate partition
+Decision matrix to select the appropriate partition for

 How many CPU resources